f-neves/f-neves/README.md

 - 💬 How to reach me: neves.mecanica@gmail.com or click the links below

 - ⚡ Fun fact: I'm a Mechatronics Engineering, and I've worked in a fertilizer company in HR and later in the Communication department.
-Now I'm studying to become a dev.